divadretlaw/EmojiText/README.md

 ## Configuration

-Remote emojis are replaced by a placeholder image.
-Default is the SF Symbol `square.dashed` but you can provide a placeholder image with
+Remote emojis are replaced by a placeholder image when loading.
+Default is the SF Symbol `square.dashed` but you can overide the placeholder image with

 ```swift
 .placeholderEmoji(systemName: /* SF Symbol */)